-In addition, where the sale price is greater than 150,000 euros, then it is now a requirement to have a French resident to stand as a fiscal quarantor.
+In addition, where the sale price is greater than 150,000 euros, then it is now a requirement to have a French resident to stand as a fiscal guarantor.
 This requirement applies to sellers resident anywhere outside of the EU.
 If the seller comprises more than one person, then the 150,000 euros is per person, save in the case of a married couple or a couple in a civil partnership.

-The quarantor remains personally liable for payment of any shortfall in capital gains tax for up to five years after the sale.
+The guarantor remains personally liable for payment of any shortfall in capital gains tax for up to five years after the sale.

-Private individuals can stand as a quarantor, although the responsibility is very burdensome, and any person would need to be expressly approved in advance.
+Private individuals can stand as a guarantor, although the responsibility is very burdensome, and any person would need to be expressly approved in advance.

-There are companies that are already authorised to stand as quarantors, although inevitably their services do add a cost to the sale.
+There are companies that are already authorised to stand as guarantors, although inevitably their services do add a cost to the sale.

-similar fund, even for non-French resident sellers.
+In addition to the capital gains tax itself, there may also be an obligation to contribute to French social charges or similar fund, even for non-French resident sellers.
 There is a scale of indexation for this part.
 However, it is likely that this contribution to social charges cannot be offset against any UK capital gains tax liability.

-There are certain allowances to the tax in France, including: · the costs associated with the purchase contribute to French social charges or there may also be an obligation to set at 7.5% of the purchase price but you can itemise your costs if they were greater
+There are certain allowances to the tax in France, including:

+the costs associated with the purchase set at 7.5% of the purchase price but you can itemise your costs if they were greater